European turtle dove: Description

-The mature bird has the head, neck, flanks, and rump blue grey, and the wings cinnamon, mottled with black.
-The breast is vinaceous, the abdomen and under tail coverts are white.
-The bill is black, the legs and eye rims are red.
-The black and white patch on the side of the neck is absent in the browner and duller juvenile bird, which also has the legs brown.
+The mature bird has a blue-grey head, neck, flanks, and rump, and cinnamon-coloured wings that are mottled with black.
+The breast is vinaceous and the abdomen and undertail coverts are white.
+Its bill is black and its legs and eye rings are red.
+The black and white patch on the side of the neck is absent in the browner and duller juvenile bird, which also has brown legs.

-Distribution and status
+Distribution and habitat

 The turtle dove is a migratory species with a western Palearctic range covering most of Europe and the Middle East and including Turkey and north Africa, although it is rare in northern Scandinavia and Russia.
 It winters south of the Sahara.

-The turtle dove, one of the latest migrants, rarely appears in Northern Europe before the end of April, returning south again in September.
+It is one of the latest migrants, rarely appearing in Northern Europe before the end of April and returning south again in September.
+Turtle doves are rare vagrants in North America, with records from Massachusetts and Florida in the United States, and an additional record from Saint Pierre and Miquelon.

-It is a bird of open rather than dense woodlands, and frequently feeds on the ground.
-It will occasionally nest in large gardens, but is usually extremely timid, probably due to the heavy hunting pressure it faces during migration.
-The flight is often described as arrowy, but is not remarkably swift.
+This bird prefers open woodlands to dense ones, and often feeds on the ground.
+Although it occasionally nests in large gardens, it is usually extremely timid, probably due to the heavy hunting pressure it faces during migration.
+Its flight is often described as arrow-like, but it is not particularly fast.

 The nuptial flight, high and circling, is like that of the common wood pigeon, but the undulations are less decided; it is accompanied by the whip-crack of the downward flicked wings.
 The arrival in spring is heralded by its cooing or purring song, a rather deep, vibrating "turrr, turrr".